tglenn01/ActionReaction/README.md

 Postscript:
 - If you wanna try and win on the hardest difficulty it requires .2 second reaction time!
 Good luck!

+Phase 4: Task 2
+- I have a type hierarchy with DefaultScene and all classes in the interface folder (except for ReactionTimerInterface which has different functionality from the rest).
+The abstract class DefaultScene has the abstract method InitializeRegions which is called in the constructor for the class which is then implemented in different ways in each interface.
+In each classes implementation they will call methods from the super class in order to create their scenes based on how each one needs to look in a uniform manner, and to avoid repeated code.
+ - Character, NPC, and PlayableCharacter is another type hierarchy.
+Although it is less complex it should still be mentioned as it has abstract methods and overriding.

+ Phase 4: Task 3
+ - When I originally finished phase 3 I had noticed quite a bit of coupling where I had passed the GameUI into every single interface in order to be able to set the scene and it wasn't very efficient.
+With the combination of applying the singleton principle with GameUI as well as getting the primaryStage in the DefaultScene class I no longer had to pass in the GameUI.
+I also was passing the HighScoreList quite a bit so applying the singleton principle helped reduce that coupling.
+I also applied the singleton principle to the PlayableCharacter class so I could implement new functionality into it so a user can customize their character in the future without having to redo it each new dual.
+ - My UML diagram is labeled UMLProjectPhase4.pdf and found just below the read me file